learnbyexample/learn_gnuawk/gnu_awk.md

 ## Summary

-This chapter introduced few more special blocks and variables are that handy for processing multiple file inputs.
+This chapter introduced a few more special blocks and variables that are handy for processing multiple file inputs.
 These will show up in examples in the coming chapters as well.

 Next chapter will discuss use cases where you need to take decisions based on multiple input records.